mishakrasnov/WattWatch/README.md

 - Performs prediction and stores true and predicted data in PostgreSQL
 - Visualizes data in Grafana with outliers indication

+demonstration_mqtt.ipynb notebbok deomstrates training of prophet and how to send data via mqqt.

 ---

 ## Architecture